A 10 Step Approach to CIH Certification

 1. Know the certifying agency.

-The American Board of Industrial Hygienists (ABIH) awards the CIH certification.
-(ABIH.org)
+The Board for Global EHS Credentialing (BGC) awards the CIH certification.
+(GoBGC.org)

 2. Understand the criteria for eligibility to sit for the CIH exam.

-The ABIH has minimum educational and occupational eligibility requirements which you must meet to sit for the CIH examination.
+The BGC has minimum educational and occupational eligibility requirements, which you must meet to sit for the CIH examination.

-Use the ABIH’s Eligibility Self-Assessment Checklist to determine if you meet the requirements.
+Use their Eligibility Self-Assessment Checklist to determine if you meet the requirements.

 Details about qualifications, academic requirements, application deadlines, examination procedures, and how to maintain your certification are provided in this guide.